Food Waste

 What will happen to the food waste once it's collected?

-The food waste will be taken to a processing facility in Western Sydney where it will be converted into a nutrient-rich soil improver.
+The food waste will be taken to the EarthPower facility in Camellia where it will be converted into a nutrient-rich soil improver and renewable energy.

 What can I put in my food waste bin?